Bengal: Antiquity

 Neolithic sites have been found in several parts of the region.
 In the second millennium BCE, rice-cultivating communities dotted the region.
 By the eleventh century BCE, people in Bengal lived in systematically aligned homes, produced copper objects, and crafted black and red pottery.
 Remnants of Copper Age settlements are located in the region.
 At the advent of the Iron Age, people in Bengal adopted iron-based weapons, tools and irrigation equipment.
 From 600 BCE, the second wave of urbanisation engulfed the north Indian subcontinent as part of the Northern Black Polished Ware culture.
-Cities in Mahasthangarh, Chandraketugarh and Wari-Bateshwar emerged.
+Ancient archaeological sites and cities in Dihar, Pandu Rajar Dhibi, Mahasthangarh, Chandraketugarh and Wari-Bateshwar emerged.
 The Ganges, Brahmaputra and Meghna rivers were natural arteries for communication and transportation.
-Estuaries on the Bay of Bengal allowed for maritime trade with distand lands in Southeast Asia and elsewhere.
+Estuaries on the Bay of Bengal allowed for maritime trade with distant lands in Southeast Asia and elsewhere.

 The ancient geopolitical divisions of Bengal included Varendra, Suhma, Anga, Vanga, Samatata and Harikela.
 These regions were often independent or under the rule of larger empires.
 The Mahasthan Brahmi Inscription indicates that Bengal was ruled by the Mauryan Empire in the 3rd century BCE.
 The inscription was an administrative order instructing relief for a distressed segment of the population.
 Punch-marked coins found in the region indicate that coins were used as currency during the Iron Age.
 The namesake of Bengal is the ancient Vanga Kingdom which was reputed as a naval power with overseas colonies.
 A prince from Bengal named Vijaya founded the first kingdom in Sri Lanka.
 The two most prominent pan-Indian empires of this period included the Mauryans and the Gupta Empire.
-The region was a center of artistic, political, social, spiritual and scientific thinking, including the invention of chess, Indian numerals, and the concept of zero.
+The region was a centre of artistic, political, social, spiritual and scientific thinking, including the invention of chess, Indian numerals, and the concept of zero.

 The region was known to the ancient Greeks and Romans as Gangaridai.
 The Greek ambassador Megasthenes chronicled its military strength and dominance of the Ganges delta.
 The invasion army of Alexander the Great was deterred by the accounts of Gangaridai's power in 325 BCE, including a cavalry of war elephants.
 Later Roman accounts noted maritime trade routes with Bengal.
 1st century Roman coins with images of Hercules were found in the region and point to trade links with Roman Egypt through the Red Sea.
-The Wari-Bateshwar ruins are believed to be the emporium (trading center) of Sounagoura mentioned by Roman geographer Claudius Ptolemy.
+The Wari-Bateshwar ruins are believed to be the emporium (trading centre) of Sounagoura mentioned by Roman geographer Claudius Ptolemy.
 A Roman amphora was found in Purba Medinipur district of West Bengal which was made in Aelana (present-day Aqaba, Jordan) between the 4th and 7th centuries AD.